-To the Board of Governors of The Federal Reserve System and the Board of Directors of The Federal Reserve Bank of Richmond:
+To the Board of Governors of the Federal Reserve System and the Board of Directors of the Federal Reserve Bank of Richmond:

-We have audited the accompanying statements of condition of The Federal Reserve Bank of Richmond (the "Bank") as of December 31, 1998 and 1997, and the related statements of income and changes in capital for the years then ended.
+We have audited the accompanying statements of condition of the Federal Reserve Bank of Richmond (the "Bank") as of December 31, 1999 and 1998, and the related statements of income and changes in capital for the years then ended.
 These financial statements are the responsibility of the Bank's management.
 Our responsibility is to express an opinion on the financial statements based on our audits.

-We conducted our audits in accordance with generally accepted auditing standards.
+We conducted our audits in accordance with auditing standards generally accepted in the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-As discussed in Note 3, the financial statements were prepared in conformity with the accounting principles, policies, and practices established by the Board of Governors of The Federal Reserve System.
-These principles, policies, and practices, which were designed to meet the specialized accounting and reporting needs of The Federal Reserve System, are set forth in the "Financial Accounting Manual for Federal Reserve Banks" and constitute a comprehensive basis of accounting other than generally accepted accounting principles.
+As discussed in Note 3, the financial statements were prepared in conformity with the accounting principles, policies, and practices established by the Board of Governors of the Federal Reserve System.
+These principles, policies, and practices, which were designed to meet the specialized accounting and reporting needs of the Federal Reserve System, are set forth in the "Financial Accounting Manual for Federal Reserve Banks" and constitute a comprehensive basis of accounting other than accounting principles generally accepted in the United States.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Bank as of December 31, 1998 and 1997, and results of its operations for the years then ended, on the basis of accounting described in Note 3.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Bank as of December 31, 1999 and 1998, and results of its operations for the years then ended, on the basis of accounting described in Note 3.